demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 The integration is fully backwards compatible with the ThreatExchange integration.

 ## Changes compared to previous version
-The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input.
+1. The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input.
 In addition a description of the error that occurred is added to the Cortex XSOAR server log.

+2. Dbot score calculation is different see the section below for more details.

 ## DBot Score / Reputation scores